Building for Equity: Field Resources

 * source: DCHS-King County Equitable Development Initiative Implementation Plan Phase 1

-Based on the following milestones, Building for Equity grants focus on organizations planning and building a facility.
+Building for Equity grants focus on organizations planning and building a facility in these phases.

 About Racial Equity